SprihaDeshpande/QA_Assessment/README.md

 ## **UI Automation**

+To run this test go to the Folder `/Question5_UIAutomation/` on your terminal in the folder where this project is cloned

 In here we automate the test feature Account Page.
 Make sure you have the following installed
   - [Ruby](https://www.ruby-lang.org/en/)
   - [Bundler](https://bundler.io/)